-If we cast our minds back to a few weeks ago scrolling on Instagram looked somewhat different.
+The online presence of influencers and celebrities has changed so much in less than a year.
 We’d grown used to seeing travel influencers strolling sandy beaches in nothing but their bikini, get ready with me videos showcasing the latest fashion must-haves and influencers partnering with every brand under the sun.
 Flash forward to now and things have changed considerably.

 Right now, we’re seeing influencers and celebrities branching out and using their social influence for the better amidst the coronavirus crisis.
 From influencers opening up about their personal experiences with the COVID-19 virus to Olivia Bowen donating 100% profits of her new range to charity, here’s 10 influencers and celebs using their social influence for the better.

-Like many influencers, Katie Sands aka Honestly Katie is giving her content a new lease of life through encouraging and thought-provoking messages in why she is staying at home during this pandemic crisis, and why others should follow suit.
+Back during March, Katie Sands aka Honestly Katie pivoted her content and gave it a new lease of life through encouraging and thought-provoking messages in why she is staying at home during this pandemic crisis, and why others should follow suit.
 Being a Make A Wish board member, Katie recently opened up and thanked all of those in the healthcare profession, the supermarket workers, shipping workings and other key workers, and asked others to help spread the deeper message to their followers too.

 Like many, Katie is changing her content to adapt to the current circumstances.

-You might know him more widely for playing in The Good Doctor or the old school American drama Lost, but American actor Daniel Dae Kim has opened up about his own personal experience with the virus and retells his personal experience about going through the virus with medical help.
+You might know him more widely for playing in The Good Doctor or the old school American drama Lost, but back in March, American actor Daniel Dae Kim opened up about his own personal experience with the virus and retells his personal experience about going through the virus with medical help.

 He also comments why he hasn’t spoken out over the racist remarks and actions against the Asian community and makes a point to mention that “though we keep doing our best to demonize each other, the #coronavirus doesn’t care what race, gender, religion or sexuality we are.
 Ironically, it knows better than we do a lesson I wish we could all learn, once and for all: that we are all human.
 We are all one.”